huaweicloud/spring-cloud-huawei-samples/governance/loadbalance/README.md

 # Description
-This project providers sample to show working with Canary Deploy.
+This project providers sample to show working with load-balance Deploy.

-* canary-provider
+* provider-one
 A Microserivce using Spring Cloud with a REST interface.

-* canary-provider-beta
+* provider-two
-Same as canary-provider, but with version 0.0.2
+Same as provider-one, but with version 0.0.2

+* provider-three
+  Same as provider-one, but with version 0.0.3

-* canary-consumer
+* consumer
 A Microserivce using Spring Cloud with a REST interface.
-Consumer calls provider with RestTemplate.
+Consumer calls load-balance-provider with RestTemplate.

 # Build and Run